 Like quite a few Ubisoft titles, Far Cry 6 prides itself on having a massive open world that’s laden with locations, activities, missions, and characters.
 What better way to enjoy all of that than with an ultrawide, 21:9 monitor?
 Let alone one that sports 1ms response, gorgeous IPS to do the colorful world of Far Cry 6 justice, and 144Hz.
 Such a monitor definitely exists, and you don’t even need to liberate any strongholds to get it.

-We’ll be taking a close look at Far Cry 6 once it launches and already have it pre-ordered.
+We’ll be taking a close look at Far Cry 6 on PC and console once it launches and already have it pre-ordered.
 Let us know on social media what your thoughts are regarding Ubisoft’s upcoming open world epic!